 Visits to the dietician were unorthodox: “Ditch the veggies, keep the juice.
 It has calories.
 Don’t you want cake?
 Those vegetables are just wasting space in your tummy, space that could be filled with fattening foods.”

 I was young and reverse psychology had its way with me.
 Desserts were chores when forced on me.
-I was probably the only kid at birthday parties who turned his nose at cake and went for the untouched veggie platter.
+I was the only kid at birthday parties who turned his nose at cake and went for the untouched veggie platter.
 But I eventually hit an age where the doctors started talking about feeding tubes.
-So, I tried to only eat veggies with butter melted on top and added in the occasional can of Ensure.
+So, I tried to only eat veggies with butter melted on top and added in the occasional can of Ensure (fatty chemicals sprayed with cheap vanilla perfume).
 Not enough.
 In high school, I packed my pockets with Lil’ Debbies and Snickers.
 Almost always had a bottle of Mountain Dew in my bag, pillowed against an Uncrustable or two.
-Eventually, I ended up getting the feeding tube.
-But by then, sugar controlled me.
+I eventually ended up getting the feeding tube.
+But sugar enslaved me by then.

 I thought I was consuming copious amounts of sugar to save my life.
 Turns out, I might very well have been killing myself.
 CF has come a long way since then.
 It isn’t a childhood disease anymore.
 Now we know that certain foods — looking at you, sugar — cause high levels of inflammation.
 And inflammation is just about the worst enemy CF-ravaged lungs could have.

-Last year, I ended up in the hospital for 46 days straight.
+I ended up in the hospital for 46 days straight last year.
 I got a big wakeup call when it came to diet: inflammation was squeezing my airways like a python and I was to begin treatment for diabetes.
-Most people know about Type I and Type II diabetes, but not many know there’s a third: cystic-fibrosis related diabetes (CFRD).
+Most people know about Type I and Type II diabetes, but not many know there’s a third: cystic fibrosis-related diabetes (CFRD).
 It’s a delightful mix of the two types.
 Like I said before, the pancreas of a CF patient isn’t effective.
 When the docs took a CT scan of my pancreas, it looked like a tiny thread on the screen when it should have looked a bit like a fat, bumpy chili pepper.
 Your pancreas produces insulin.
 If you don’t produce insulin properly, ya’ get diabetes.

 My hospital stay turned into a sugar detox.
 I figured if I avoided heavy carbs, I’d avoid the insulin needles too.
 And boy, was it hard.
 My veins pumped Mountain Dew and Gatorade.
 Before this time, I avoided drinking water like a cat with rabies.
 But I was able to slowly transition from drinks sweetened with stevia to pure water.
 I rejected the Lil’ Debbies and nibbled on cashews while researching healthier ways to gain weight.
 I was able to tweak my diet enough to only need 24-hour insulin shots instead of correctional insulin before/after eating.
 And I felt so much cleaner despite the other medical problems I was dealing with.